Multiple Kernel Representation Learning on Networks: Experiments

 \textbf{Experimental setup.} In the node classification task, we have access to the labels of a certain fraction of nodes in the network (training set), and our goal is to predict the labels of the remaining nodes (test set).
 After learning the representation vectors for each node, we split them into varying sizes of training and test sets, ranging from $1\%$ up to $90\%$.
 The experiments are carried out by applying an one-vs-rest logistic regression classifier with $L_2$ regularization \cite{scikit-learn}.
 We report the average performance of $50$ runs for each representation learning method.

 \textbf{Experimental results.} \Cref{tab:classification_citeseer,tab:classification_cora,tab:classification_dblp,tab:classification_ppi} report the Micro-$F_1$ and Macro-$F_1$ scores of the classification task.
 With boldface and underline we indicate the best and second-best performing model, respectively.
 As can be observed the single and multiple kernel versions of the proposed methodology outperform the baseline models, showing different characteristics depending on the graph dataset.
 While the \textit{Gaussian} kernel comes into prominence on the \textsl{Citeseer} and \textsl{Dblp} networks, the \textit{Schoenberg} kernel shows good performance for the \textsl{PPI} network.
 We further observe that leveraging multiple kernels with \textsc{MKernelNE} often has superior performance compared to the single kernel, especially for smaller training ratios, which corroborates the effectiveness of the data-driven multiple kernel approach.
+In only a few cases, \textsc{Node2Vec} shows comparable performances.
+The reason stems from the structure of the network and the used random walk sequences.
+Since the distribution of the node labels does not always follow the network structure, we observe such occasional cases due to the complexity of the datasets concerning the node classification task.